mattfoster/hackerific.net/content/post/2016-01-24-Simple-Weather-Graphs.md

 This file defines graph sizes, [custom time formats](https://github.com/mbostock/d3/wiki/Time-Formatting#format_multi) for x-axis labels and grabs the text files I mentioned above using AJAX requests.
-I grabs several days worth of data and parses them into a format d3 can use.
+It grabs several days worth of data and parses them into a format d3 can use.

 ## timeseries_line.js

 This file does the drawing.
 Based on [this post](http://bost.ocks.org/mike/chart/) I tried to abstract most of the settings out of the file and make it reusable, but didn't really succeed (or spend long enough trying).
-If I need another similar graph I may try harder later!
+When I add pressure and humidity graphs I'll probably update this.

 ## In combination